 Safety of rail freight transport

-Freight transport by rail has to be safe as well as fast.
-The government has designated rail routes for the transport of dangerous goods, for example.
+Freight transport by rail is safe, but safety can always be improved.
+The government has designated certain rail routes for the transport of dangerous goods, for example.
+When transported these substances can be of risk to health, safety or the environment.

 Making rail freight transport safer

-The Dutch rail system is already very safe compared to the rail systems of other European countries.
+The Dutch rail system is already very safe.
 Nevertheless, the Dutch government is working to make rail freight transport even safer by, among other things:

 - preventing trains from passing through red lights whenever possible, by introducing better safety systems like the European Rail Traffic Management System (ERTMS).
 Signals are also being adapted where they are not clear enough for drivers;